pdfcpu

 The PAdES baseline levels are defined in ETSI EN 319 142-1 V1.2.1 (2024-01) 6.1.

-PAdES leveldescriptionOSS handling
+PAdES leveldescriptionpdfcpu handling

-B-BBasic electronic signaturevalidated/reported
+B-BBasic electronic signaturesupported profile result

-B-LTAB-LT with archive timestamp evidenceevidence detected/reported
+B-LTAB-LT with archive timestamp evidencenot classified or validated

 Limitations

-Current limitations mostly involve either older encryption standards restricted by the Go runtime for security reasons, missing checks for permission violations after successful signature validation, or trust evidence that is detected but not fully policy-validated.
+Current limitations mostly involve either older cryptographic standards restricted by the Go runtime for security reasons, missing checks for permission violations after successful signature validation, or trust evidence that is detected but not fully policy-validated.

 Examples

-$ pdfcpu signatures validate sample1.pdf
+$ pdfcpu signatures validate pkg/samples/signatures/ETSI.CAdES.detached/testPAdES_BB.pdf

 optimizing...